Pazo de Raxoi

-Pazo de Raxoi ('Palace of Raxoi '; Palacio de Rajoy) is a neoclassical palace in Santiago de Compostela, Galicia, Spain.
-Completed in 1766, it is located on the square, in front of the cathedral.
+The Palace of Raxoi (Pazo de Raxoi; Palacio de Rajoy) is a neoclassical building located in the Obradoiro square in Santiago de Compostela, Galicia, Spain.
+Completed in 1772 by French architect Carlos Lemaur, it houses the city hall and the presidency of the Regional Government of Galicia.

 Background

-It is the seat of the city council and regional government.

-This is a building in the neoclassical style, with its construction ordered by the archbishop of Santiago, Bartolomé Raxoi Losada, in 1766 with the purpose of serving as a seminary for confessors.
+The building is one of the best examples of neoclassical architecture in Galicia.
+Its construction was ordered by the archbishop of Santiago, Bartolomé Raxoi Losada, in 1766 with the purpose of serving as a seminary for confessors.
 The French engineer Carlos Lemaur was responsible for the work.
 On its façade you can see a representation of the battle of Clavijo and a sculpture of the apostle Santiago.

 The palace is located in the western part of the Plaza del Obradoiro, which closes on that side, in front of the main façade of the Cathedral of Santiago de Compostela.
 To its right is the College of San Jerónimo, which today serves as the headquarters of the Rectorate of the University of Santiago; to the left of the palace is the Royal Hospital of the Catholic Monarchs, currently part of the network of National Paradores of Spain.

 In 2015, when UNESCO approved the extension of the Camino de Santiago in Spain to «Roads of Santiago de Compostela: French Way and Routes of Northern Spain», Spain sent as documentation a «Retrospective Inventory - Associated Components» in which the Rajoy family palace appears at no. 912.